Here Are 11 Unique Day Trips in Illinois That Are an Absolute Must-Do

 Day trips are the best.
-They’re easy to plan, can be done at the spur of the moment, and are generally quite affordable, too!
-If you’re looking for some fun day trips in the Land of Lincoln, you’ve come to the right place.
-We’ve searched high and low, all across the state, for the best day trips in Illinois.
-Skip the “day trips near me” search, and instead take a look at these amazing day trips in the state that are sure to inspire your future travels and stoke your wanderlust.
+They're easy to plan, can be done at the spur of the moment, and are generally quite affordable, too!
+If you're looking for some fun day trips in the Land of Lincoln, you've come to the right place.
+All across the state, we've searched high and low for the best day trips in Illinois.
+Take a look at these amazing destinations that are sure to inspire your future travels and stoke your wanderlust.

 1. Chicago Botanic Garden

 You've never seen this many flowers in just one go.
 There are 385 acres in this area, including 26 gardens.
 Some notable gardens include the waterfall garden and bonsai collection.
-You can read more about this enchanting botanic garden in Illinois in this article!
+Plan a visit to the Chicago Botanic Garden in the spring — it's the perfect way to welcome the warmer weather.

 2. Aikman Wildlife Adventure

 Who knew there were wild animals in central Illinois?
 It feels more like Africa than central Illinois down here.
-Drive your vehicle through the park and see zebras, wallaby and more.
+Drive your vehicle through the park and see animals big and small.
 There is a petting zoo, too.
 Aikman Wildlife Adventure is easily one of the coolest places to visit in Illinois.

 3. Mississippi Palisades State Park

-This 2,500-acre Mississippi state park is located at the confluence of the Mississippi and Apple Rivers.
+This 2,500-acre Mississippi Palisades State Park is located at the confluence of the Mississippi and Apple Rivers.
 The area is surrounded by large, 500-foot bluffs covered in forest, which you can enjoy atop one of the park's four scenic overlooks.
 Ozzie's Point, Louis Point, Oak Point, and Lookout Point can be accessed from either the north or south entrance to this beautiful and unique state park in Jo Daviess County.

 4. Illinois Beach State Park

-There is not a lot of Lake Michigan shoreline left.
-At Illinois Beach State Park, you can see 6.5 miles of shore.
-Walk on the beach and go in the water.
-You can take a boat out there.
-There are also some trails to go through forested areas.
+There is not a lot of Lake Michigan shoreline left but at Illinois Beach State Park, you can see 6.5 miles of shore.
+Walk on the beach and go in the water — it's the perfect day trip destination on a hot summer day.
+You can even lace up your hiking boots and tackle one of the beautiful forested trails.

 The town of Nauvoo was once the home of the Mormons as they tried to escape religious persecution.
 And while the Mormons moved west for the most part, their mark is left on this town.
-Make sure to see the amazingly beautiful Mormon temple.
-There are also tons of historical reenactments you can see.
-This gives you a glimpse of what life was like in this fascinating Illinois town.
+Make sure to stop by the Church of Jesus Christ of Latter-Day Saints Nauvoo Temple, and stop into the visitor center to learn more about this scared space.
+There are also tons of historical reenactments you can see, where you can enjoy a small glimpse of what life was like many years ago in this historic Illinois town.

 Arthur is a small Amish community in central Illinois.
 If you've never seen the Amish before, that in itself is a treat.
 You can learn more about the town's interesting history of the Amish in Illinois at the Illinois Amish Heritage Center, located near the towns of Arthur and Chesterville.
 Arthur also has numerous antiques stores to explore, and great restaurants, too.
 Make sure to get a slice of shoo fly pie while you're there!